 Unless you wake the snoring person up suddenly and loudly, there is no reason for an aggressive reaction to being woken up.

 This belief comes from dealing with sleepwalkers, who get disoriented and violent if woken up suddenly.
-As long as you wake up the snoring person gently, the reaction will be mild.
+The reaction will be mild if you gently wake up the snoring person.

 If the person has a violent reaction to being woken up, there may be an underlying problem that has nothing to do with snoring, such as: